 No one knows exactly where radishes originate from, but they can be found growing from the Mediterranean to the Caspian Sea.
-They thrive in cool, moist climates with the optimal temperature between 60-65 degrees F. (15-18 C.).
-They do well in almost any soil type but prefer light, sandy loam with a pH of 6.5-7.0.
+They thrive in cool, moist climates with the optimal temperature between 60 and 65 degrees F. (15-18 C.).
+They do well in almost any soil type but prefer light, sandy loam with a pH of 6.5 to 7.0.

 They are easy to propagate from seed sown directly into a prepared bed in full sun to part shade.
-Sow seeds to a depth of ½ inch, one inch apart with 12 inches between rows.
+Sow seeds to a depth of ½ inch (1 cm.), 1 inch (2.5 cm.) apart, with 12 inches (31 cm.) between rows.
 Keep the seedlings moist.

 Radishes like a small amount of nitrogen fertilizer over the course of their growing season.
-Plants are mature between 30-50 days from sowing.
+Plants are mature between 30 and 50 days from sowing.
 That is, if all goes well and the plot isn’t infiltrated by bugs that eat radishes.

 Insects that Attack Radishes

 You are growing radishes because you like to eat them, so it’s no surprise that there are plenty of bugs that eat radishes too.
 Among the radish insect pests that primarily attack radish foliage, the following culprits are to blame:

 Cabbage maggots give radishes a double whammy.
 Not only do they nibble tunnels through the plant’s roots, they are transmitters of bacterial black soft spot and other pathogens.
 All cole crops are susceptible, especially when immature.

 Snails and slugs will also munch on radishes.
 The foliage is again the attraction here, but if you had planned on eating the radish greens, you’re out of luck.